Dnyaneshwari

 According to Pradhan and Lambert, the reliable dating of Dnyaneshwari to 1290 CE is based on textual and corroborative reference to the Yadava king Ramadeva as well as the name of the scribe and the samvat of its completion.
 It is also confirmed by the works of Namdev, another contemporary Bhakti movement saint-poet, who mentions Dnyaneshwari and who the Hindu tradition believes accompanied Dnyaneshwari on various pilgrimages.
 The authenticity of the Dnyaneshwari has been contested in light of Eknath comments in late 16th-century, where he stated he had restored the text to the original version, and asked "neither change nor addition should be permitted".
 Scholars generally accept that this version is most faithful one, and this edition was identified in 1909 by V. K. Rajvade and published in 1959.

 The narrative of the Dnyaneshwari closely follows the Bhagavad Gita, yet the commentary – called tika in the local tradition – is written in the form of a "song-sermon" that expands the explanation to include a discussion of the major Hindu philosophies and beliefs in the 13th-century.
 While the Gita has 700 verses, the Dnyaneshwari has about 9,000 verses.
 It includes references to the Vedas, the Upanishads and other major Hindu texts.
 The Dnyaneshwari is a rhythmic prose, that can be recited alone or chanted as a group.
 Each of its 9,000 verses consists of four lines (quarters) called an ovi (a form of Marathi meter).
 Unlike the Gita which has fixed number of syllables in its verses and which do not rhyme, the Dnyaneshwari commentary on the Gita has a variable number of syllables per line, of which first three of four do rhyme.
 Each line in the Dnyaneshwari typically has between three and thirteen syllables.

 The text reverentially includes the names of numerous Hindu gods and goddesses from Vaishnavism, Shaivism, and Shaktism traditions, as well as Vedic ones such as Saraswati (Sharada).
 The last line of many of its verses include the characteristic "Jnanadeva says" or "Says Jnanesvara".
 This format was adopted by other later era Bhakti movement poets, as well as in the Guru Granth of Sikhism.

-The Jnaneswari, though written in Marathi, is replete with Kannada words.